 Kenya’s political crisis has deepened, with 22 politicians refusing to accept posts in a reconstituted government, and foreign envoys adding their voices to demands for a snap election.

 Kenya has been without an effective government since President Mwai Kibaki fired his Cabinet three weeks ago.
+Parliament remains suspended.
+The action followed Kibaki’s humiliating defeat in a referendum on a new constitution.

 Last week, Kibaki named a new Cabinet, dropping seven former ministers he had branded ”rebels” for opposing his draft document.
 He appointed some of his former enemies in the Kenya African National Union to senior positions, a move critics said was designed to stifle opposition.
 But the Kanu members spurned the appointments, as did many politicians previously regarded as Kibaki supporters.